-Valentine’s Day wasn’t a subject I was sure I was going to write about, other than the six-course menu post for any occasion I put out.
+Valentine’s Day wasn’t a subject I was sure I was going to write about, other than the six-course menu post I posted on Friday.
 But since it is a holiday where depression is high, and suicide rates are the highest during the year, I couldn’t leave it alone.

 Why I like it: I’ve liked it since I was a kid.
 I think it has to do with red being my favorite color.
 I loved cinnamon candy hearts, and I love giving and getting presents, anytime!
 In school, I would make gifts for all of my friends and bring cards for everyone in my class.
 My family celebrated Valentine’s Day.
 We still get together around it and give each other little presents to this day.

 Why I dislike it: It’s commercialism at its best.
 And honestly, why is there a holiday that celebrates couples only?
 I can’t wrap my head around an exclusionary holiday.
 That’s why I like the way my family does it.
 It doesn’t matter whether you’re in or out of a relationship; it’s for all of us.
 The cost of Valentine’s Day dinner also boggles my mind.
 How does a restaurant justify tripling prices by calling it a tasting menu?
 Yet restaurants are always packed.

 From Emiliana Simon-Thomas, a neuroscientist with Berkeley’s Greater Good Science Center, “Valentine’s Day is so shamelessly promoting this idea of passion and romance and the perfect relationship, and that’s difficult when people look at their own lives and wonder, ‘What’s wrong with me?’”

 The commercialism around Valentine’s Day can be an overwhelming pressure.
 It’s already all over social media, tv, movies.
 Sales of greeting cards, jewelry, flowers, and chocolates will skyrocket; and like I mentioned restaurants would be booked out.